GouriMarkal/GouriMarkal/README.md

 ###

-<p align="left">My name is Gouri Markal and I'm a passionate Power BI Developer , from India</p>
+<p align="left">My name is Gouri Markal and I'm a passionate Front-end Developer , from India</p>

 ###